pranavgupta6/HealthFlow/README.md

 - E-prescription integration with pharmacy APIs.
 - SMS/Email notifications for appointment confirmations.
 - AI-based patient load prediction per shift.
+- **Emergency Response Integration:** An **Emergency Button** feature will be added, which — when clicked — will automatically detect the patient’s location and **notify the nearest hospital for an ambulance dispatch** using a **Maps API** (such as Google Maps or Mapbox).
+This will allow real-time routing and emergency prioritization within the hospital network.

 ---